Diabetic Retinopathy

 What is Diabetic Retinopathy?

-Diabetes is a chronic condition that negatively impacts your body’s ability to control blood glucose levels.
+Diabetes Mellitus is a chronic condition that negatively impacts your body’s ability to control blood glucose levels.
 For the retina, this chronic high blood sugar can damage the walls of its blood vessels, weakening them.
-This can cause microaneurysms (i.e., small red bulges) to form in the vascular tissue, as well as blisters.
-Microaneurysms are prone to leaking blood in the retina and blisters are at risk of bursting, which can cause excessive bleeding in the retina.
+This can cause microaneurysms (i.e., small red bulges) to form in the vascular tissue, as well as incompetent walls of the blood vessels.
+Microaneurysms are prone to leaking blood and blood components into the retina which can cause excessive edema, or swelling, in the retina.
+When this occurs in the macula, the central portion of the retina, it may affect your central vision or reading vision.

 Due to this damage, your retina and other parts of your eye may be deprived of crucial blood and nourishment.
 Over time, abnormal new blood vessels start to grow in an attempt to replenish the lost blood and nutrients through a process called neovascularization.
-However, these new blood vessels are extremely delicate and weak; instead of supporting the retinal vascular system, they bleed and leak into the macula (i.e., the central part of the retina).
-The macula is responsible for central vision, which is the type of vision we employ when performing complex vision tasks, such as reading or seeing faces.
+However, these new blood vessels are extremely delicate and weak; instead of supporting the retinal vascular system, they bleed and leak into the retina and vitreous cavity.
+The vitreous cavity is usually filled with a clear fluid that allows light to pass through to your retina.

 Types of Diabetic Retinopathy